-Woodward is Rachel Cameron, a 35-year-old spinster schoolteacher still living with her mother in her small Connecticut hometown, above the mortuary that used to be her late father's business.
+Rachel Cameron (Woodward) is a 35-year-old spinster schoolteacher still living with her mother in her small Connecticut hometown, above the mortuary that was her late father's business.
 Rachel is trapped in her tiny, closed-off world, and she fantasizes of escape.
-Eventually a means of escape offers itself in the form of Nick Kazlik, a childhood acquaintance who has come back to town to visit his parents.
+Eventually a means of escape offers itself in the form of Nick Kazlik (James Olson), a childhood acquaintance who has come back to town to visit his parents.

 - Age Cut: Done multiple times with Rachel when cutting back and forth from the present day to the flashbacks of her childhood.

 - all lowercase letters: The opening and closing credits are both done this way.

 - And Starring: Geraldine Fitzgerald, an A-lister in The '30s and The '40s, here has a small part as Rev. Wood.
 She is given a "Guest Star" credit in the closing credits.

 - Babies Ever After: In the final scene, as Rachel's Inner Monologue muses about living her life and possibly having children, there's what seems to be a Flash Forward to Rachel and her son on the beach.
 "Seems to be" because Rachel's face isn't shown.